Hackerjef/Modmail-plugins/README.md

 Hello!
 These are custom plugins that I made/edited for [kyb3r's modmail](https://github.com/kyb3r/modmail)

+Note: Some of these plugins are from ideas of staff teams alike :)

 ## Installation

 As per all plugins for kyb3r's modmail, most need to be added by `[p] add ...`